greyltc/android_external_sshfs/README.md

 * `-o StrictHostKeyChecking=no` bypasses a prompt for a security measure used to prevent MITM attacks
 * `-o sshfs_debug -o debug` helps with printing error messages to the terminal, can be safely removed once things are working

-When the final command completes sucessfully you'll be dumped back to the command line with no output.
+When the `sshfs` command completes sucessfully you'll be dumped back to the command line with no output.
 You can verify that the mount completed properly by issuing `ls /data/media/0/sshfsmount` you should see the directory structure of your ssh home directory.

 Your home folder on your ssh server is now mounted to your android device sdcard in a folder called sshfsmount as if the files in it were physically on your device.
 You won't need root to access these files.